 28. "To Know Christ Jesus" - Frank Sheed

 29. "Discerning the Will of God" - Timothy M Gallagher, O.M.V.

 30 ."The Impact of God: Soundings from St. John of the Cross" - Iain Matthew

 ...And that's a wrap on my top 30 favorite prayer books, what did you think?

 Are there any that stand out to you that you want to read first?
 Have one you'd like to recommend to me?
 Leave a comment and let me know!

 I hope you can take the time today to set aside 10-15 minutes to devote to some spiritual reading for yourself so you can deepen your faith that much more!

 Mother Teresa once said: "The greatest poverty in the west is a spiritual poverty."
 Spiritual Reading is a great way to overcome our own spiritual poverty.
 If you would like to help us address this poverty please consider supporting The Prodigal Father.

-*Disclaimer: Sometimes my blog posts contain affiliate links for products I love and want to recommend to my subscribers.
+*Disclaimer: Sometimes our blog posts contain affiliate links for products we love and want to recommend to my subscribers.
 The Prodigal Father Productions earns a small commission on these links, at no cost to you.
-I will always be sure to distinguish these affiliate links with an asterisk for your transparency.
+We will always be sure to distinguish these affiliate links with an asterisk for your transparency.